wanghaisheng/responsive-landing-page-starter/content/blog/en/using-jwt-for-authentication-in-a-golang-application-dr.md

 }
 ```

-As seen, we called the `ExtractTokenMetadata` to extract the JWT **metadata** which is used in `FetchAuth` to check if the metadata still exists in our redis store.
+As seen, we called the `ExtractTokenMetadata` to extract the JWT **metadata** which is used in `FetchAuth` to check if the metadata still exists in our Redis store.
 If everything is good, the Todo can then be saved to the database, but we chose to return it to the caller.

 Let’s update `main()` to include the `CreateTodo` function: